schlagert/syslog/README.md

   length exceeds this limit all logging statements will be synchronous, blocking the calling process until the logging request was processed.
 Default is `30`.

+If your application really needs fast asynchronous logging and doesn't care about lost log messages, logging should be done using the `error_logger` API and the `syslog` application should be configured so that `async_limit > msg_queue_limit`.
+This should prevent `syslog` from switching to synchronous mode as well as limiting the `error_logger` message queue to a reasonable size.

 The `syslog` application will disable the standard `error_logger` TTY output on application startup.
 This has nothing to do with the standard SASL logging.
 It only disables non-SASL logging via, for example `error_logger:info_msg/1,2`.